GlennWSo/resume/content/1sw/ai_case_event.md

 ###### Role & Responsibilities

 Preparation of source code and data for the event.
-Deployment example using Flask.:w
+Deployed AI backend using Flask.